ecemgo/frontend-mentor-challenges/results-summary-component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- ScrollReveal JS

 ### Useful resources

-- [ScrollReveal](https://scrollrevealjs.org/) - It is a source for animation and it's been used for installation.
-- [ScrollReveal Effect](https://www.youtube.com/watch?v=Zwa5z9Ws7y4) - It's been used for how to apply ScrollReveal JS.
 - [Kevin Powell](https://www.youtube.com/@KevinPowell) - Kevin Powell's Youtube Channel is a useful source to learn the CSS concept.

 ## Author